HenriquesLab/Code-of-Conduct/README.md

 - **Engagement**: Members should actively engage in discussions and contribute to the lab's intellectual and scientific development.
 - **Preparation**: Members should come to meetings and other activities prepared and ready to discuss the relevant material, this generally includes a presentation of their data via PowerPoint or similar means.

+## Participation in national and international conferences

+- **Eligibility**: Priority goes toward lab members presenting their work (recently published or being prepared for publication), being the first author(s) of the work presented.
+It's disadvised for lab members to attend conferences solely as observers.
+- **Funding**: Lab members should apply for funding to attend conferences.
+If funding is not available, they should discuss with their supervisor(s) whether the lab can cover the costs.
+- **Preparation**: Lab members should prepare their presentations well in advance and share them with their supervisor(s) for feedback (see "Presenting scientific research" section below).
+They should also prepare a clear agenda for the conference, outlining the talks they wish to attend.
+- **Follow-up**: After the conference, lab members should summarize the key points presented and any follow-up actions required, and communicate these to their lab colleagues.

 ## 1-to-1 meetings

 - **Frequency**: Members should meet with their supervisors regularly for one-to-one meetings.
 The frequency of these meetings should be agreed upon in advance.